-ADVICE-20-007-01 Scope of forest certification Normative reference FSC-STD-20-007 V3-0 EN Clause 1.1 Effective date June 199 10-004 (2005) EN Terms & definitions June 199 6 Background a b c rees may be grown in a wide variety of systems in order to yield wide variety of products.
-FSC was founded on the basis that oth plantation and natural forests should be within the scope of ertification.
-However there are a number of production systems nat cannot clearly be described as 'forests'.
-2 S Such production systems include: 2 2.1 Very short rotation crops such as: Conifers, traditionally Norway Spruce (Picea abies) grown for use as Christmas trees. - Poplar ( Populus spp.) and other species coppiced on short rotations (e.g. 4 - 7 years) for use as fuel.
-Willow (Salix spp.) and other species coppiced on short rotations for production of shoots for e.g. basketwork and production of hurdles.
-2 2.2 Orchards; 2 2.3 Silvo-pastoral production systems; 2 2.4 Agro-forestry production systems; 2 Plantations managed for Non Timber Forest Products (e.g. rubber, oil palm, coconuts).
-3 A Are such production systems within the scope of FSC certification?
-Advice d la The term 'forest' denotes a formation dominated by trees.
-It is lefined by the Shorter Oxford Dictionary as 'An extensive tract of and covered with trees and undergrowth sometimes intermingled with pasture'. s w to o h A 'tree' in turn is defined as 'A perennial plant having a self- supporting woody main stem or trunk (which usually develops woody branches at some distance from the ground), and growing to a considerable height and size.
-Extended to bushes or shrubs of erect growth and having a single stem; and even some perennial herbaceous plants which grow to a great height, as the banana or plantain'. h c a c tt s la le However, such linguistic definitions of the word 'forest' may not accept the useful for the purpose of defining the scope of derification.
-Many stakeholders draw a strong distinction between a 'forest' and a 'plantation'.
-An area growing a very short rotation propose of trees would not normally be described as a forest, because the trees have not yet developed their 'considerable height and dize'.
-Nevertheless, the area may consist of 'an extensive tract of and covered with trees and undergrowth'.
-If the same area was left to grow without intervention it would very likely develop into a porest.
-Similar problems apply to other production systems, such as orchards.
-FSC accepts a broad approach to the scope of FSC accreditation of forest stewardship.
+ADVICE-20-007-01 Scope of f forest certif ication Normative reference FSC-STD-20-007 V3-0 EN Clause 1.1 Effect of the last FSC-POL-10-004 (2005) EN Effective date Terms & definitions June 199 98 Background a b c wide variety of both plantation ertification.
+H grown in a wide variety of systems in order to yield of products.
+FSC was founded on the basis that and natural forests should be within the scope of owever there are a number of production systems arly be described as 'forests'.
+2 8 Such production on systems include: 2 2.1 Very s hort rotation crops such as: - Conifers, traditionally Norway Spruce (Picea abies) grown for use as Christmas trees. - Poplar (Populus spp.) and other species coppiced on short rotations (e.g. 4 - 7 years) for use as fuel. - Willow (Salix spp.) and other species coppiced on short rotations for production of shoots for e.g. basketwork and production of hurdles.
+2 2.2 Orcha rds; 2 2.3 Silvo-p pastoral production systems; 2 2.4 Agro-f orestry production systems; 2 tions managed for Non Timber Forest Products (e.g. , oil palm, coconuts).
+3 A Are such produ action systems within the scope of FSC certification?
+Advice d la defined by the st' denotes a formation dominated by trees.
+It is Shorter Oxford Dictionary as 'An extensive tract of with trees and undergrowth sometimes intermingled s v to o h supporting wo woody branche o a considera of erect growth n is defined as 'A perennial plant having a self- ody main stem or trunk (which usually develops es at some distance from the ground), and growing ble height and size.
+Extended to bushes or shrubs and having a single stem; and even some perennial eants which grow to a great height, as the banana or h c a c tl s la le nowever be usertification.
+May forest and a crop of trees whe trees have size.
+Neverthand covered weft to grow with In linguistic definitions of the word 'forest' may not useful for the purpose of defining the scope of dany stakeholders draw a strong distinction between a 'plantation'.
+An area growing a very short rotation ould not normally be described as a forest, because a not yet developed their 'considerable height and eless, the area may consist of 'an extensive tract of with trees and undergrowth'.
+If the same area was shout intervention it would very likely develop into a problems apply to other production systems, such broad approach to the scope of FSC accreditation rdship.
 For the purposes of defining scope the FSC